Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-1/labs/intro-to-express-lab.md

 ## Exercise

-The goal of the exercise is to do put in a rep doing everything that you did during the Express lesson!
+The goal of the exercise is to put in a rep doing everything that you did during the Express lesson!

 However, instead of To Dos, change up the data resource to something else, like `students` - your call.